Dussehra 2019: Devotees worship Ravana at Dashanan temple in Kanpur

 New Delhi, Oct 08: Dussehra festival or Vijayadashami in 2019 is celebrated on 8 October and it marks the victory of good over evil.

-However, while for people across India, demon king Ravana is a symbol of all that is evil.
+However, while for people across India, the demon king Ravana is a symbol of all that is evil.
 But in this Uttar Pradesh's Kanpur district, the main antagonist of Hindu epic Ramayana is a much-celebrated figure.

 On the occasion of Dussehra, devotees are making a beeline for the Dashanan temple in Shivala area in Uttar Pradesh's Kanpur district, to worship the demon king of Ravana on Dussehra.